 "I will see you rot like the dead," the First hissed even as another vampire lunged at the longest surviving slayer in history.

 It was a fact that Alexander, or 'Xander' Harris shouldn't have been in the cavern with the slayers in the first place.
-All of the young women had more strength, power, and dare he say survivability, than he ever would but apparently his luck was holding true to form.
-Now he was the self-designated 'keeper of the bridge', trying to make sure that none of the ancient proto-vampires got passed him in their attempt to get into the high school and from there to freedom.
-At the same time he was blocking the Bringers from trying to enter the cavern and join the vampire horde the thereby flanking the minis.
+All of the young women were stronger, more powerful, and dare he say better able to defend themselves than he could ever hope to, but those small setbacks wouldn't stop him from trying.
+Apparently though his luck was holding true to form.
+He, despite being a mere man, was the self-designated 'keeper of the bridge', trying to make sure that none of the ancient proto-vampires got passed him in their attempt to get into the high school and from there to the joys of southern California and the rest of the world.
+At the same time he was blocking the Bringers that got passed Anya, Giles and the others from trying to enter the cavern and join the vampire horde thereby flanking the minis.
 If that happened then it was game over.